bob-takuya/notionsync/README.md

   - **"No accessible page found" error**: Check that your integration is properly shared with the page
   - **Page ID error**: Verify that your Notion page URL is correct
   - **Too many blocks**: Large Markdown files might exceed Notion's limit (will be automatically split)
+  - **Missing child pages**: Ensure you're using the latest version that supports child pages

 ## License